 Protecting Your Extremities First

 In cold conditions, your body prioritizes core temperature over extremity circulation, making hands, feet, ears, and face the first areas to suffer in inadequate gear.
-Invest in quality gloves and headwear before upgrading your jacket — a $180 jacket with cheap gloves will leave you with numb hands.
-The Buff half balaclava at $20 and the Smartwool gloves at $50 together cost less than most thermal jackets and provide disproportionate comfort improvement in temperatures below 30°F. Refer to our fleece jacket guide if you need a versatile outer layer that doubles for hiking use.
+Invest in quality gloves and headwear before upgrading your jacket, a $180 jacket with cheap gloves will leave you with numb hands.
+The Buff CoolNet UV neckwear at $25 and the Smartwool Thermal Merino Glove at $40 together cost less than most thermal jackets and provide disproportionate comfort improvement in temperatures below 30°F. Refer to our fleece jacket guide if you need a versatile outer layer that doubles for hiking use.

 Visibility in Winter Conditions